AppTapp/Installer-3/README.md

 After a decade, we are glad to be able to open source Installer 3.

-Installer 3 was the de facto package manager for iPhoneOS 1 developed by RiPDev & Nullriver (company).
+Installer 3 was the de facto package manager for iPhoneOS 1 developed by Ripdev & Nullriver (company).
 It uses the AppTapp framework for managing packages.

 ### What is included?